Yuletide in Taos

 Bonfires to warm you, snacks in the shops, music and events all day.
 Reception 4-7pm with farolitos and luminaries, food, music, Santa and more."

-Taos Chamber Music Group Presents: A Russian Holiday
+Taos Chamber Music Group Presents: A Spanish Holiday

 on Ledoux Street